marcelofern/marcelofern.github.io/notes/databases/postgres/fks_without_downtime.md

 ALTER TABLE foo ADD COLUMN bar_id BIGINT NULL;
 ```

+This operation takes an ACCESS EXCLUSIVE LOCK, but for a very short duration.
+Adding a nullable field in Postgres doesn't require a full table scan starting
+on version 11.

 ## 2. Add an index for lookup

-Before we can add the constraint, we need an index to lookup the bar_id field.
+Before we can add the constraint, we need an index to look the bar_id field up.

 ```sql
 SET lock_timeout TO '0';
 CREATE INDEX CONCURRENTLY IF NOT EXISTS foo_bar_fk ON foo (bar_id);
 ```

+This operation takes an ShareUpdateExclusiveLock.
+It won't block reads or
+writes on the table.

 This is important because as soon as the constraint is created, any deletion
 on the `bar` table will need to look into `foo` to verify what to do next, like
-cascading deletions.
+cascading deletions (ON DELETE / ON UPDATE ...).

-I've debugged postgres source code, and the `RI_Fkey_restrict_del` trigger
+I've debugged Postgres source code, and the `RI_Fkey_restrict_del` trigger
 ultimately calls `ri_restrict` which triggers the following query to check
 that `foo` has a FK to the soon-to-be-deleted bar